John Yap

 Practice Overview

 John is a practising pupil barrister in Chambers.
-He is building a broad practice across Chambers’ practice areas, with a focus on commercial disputes and international arbitration.
-He also takes a keen interest in Asian legal markets, especially that of Singapore and Hong Kong.
+He is building a broad practice, with a focus on commercial disputes and international arbitration.
+He also takes a keen interest in Asian legal markets, especially those of Singapore and Hong Kong.

-Before coming to the Bar, John was a Lecturer in Law at Mansfield College, University of Oxford, and a Visiting Researcher at the National University of Singapore.
-He also assisted with commercial litigation and international arbitration while a scholar of Des Voeux Chambers in Hong Kong.
+Before coming to the Bar, John was a Lecturer in Law at Mansfield College, University of Oxford.
+He was also a Visiting Researcher at the National University of Singapore and a scholar of Des Voeux Chambers in Hong Kong.

-John obtained his BA in Jurisprudence (First Class, 2nd in Year) and Bachelor of Civil Law (Distinction) from the University of Oxford – winning proxime accessit to the Martin Wronker Prize.
-He won awards at international mooting competitions (such as the Willem C Vis International Commercial Arbitration Moot) and helmed the Law Faculty’s pro bono legal advice clinic.
-He went on to complete his Bar Vocational Studies (Distinction) as a Gray’s Inn scholar.
+John obtained his BA in Jurisprudence (First Class, 2nd in Year) and Bachelor of Civil Law (Distinction) from the University of Oxford – winning, among other prizes, the Martin Wronker Proxime Prize.
+He won awards at international mooting competitions (including the Willem C Vis International Commercial Arbitration Moot) and helmed the Law Faculty’s pro bono legal advice clinic.
+He completed his Bar Studies (Distinction) as a Gray’s Inn scholar.